kshetline/tubular_util/README.md

 function push<T>(array: T[] | null | undefined, ...items: any[]): T[];
 ```

 This is a form of `push` designed for chained operations, returning the array which has been modified.
-If `array` is `null` or `undefined` a new empty array is created and returns with the pushed `items`.
+If `array` is `null` or `undefined` a new empty array is created and returns containing the pushed `items`.

 ```typescript
 function pushIf<T>(condition: boolean, array: T[] | null | undefined, ...items: any[]): T[];